 - Check the Connections: Pay close attention to the threaded fittings where the line connects to your home’s plumbing and to the water inlet valve.
 Leaks often occur at these points due to vibration.

 - Look for Mineral Deposits: Examine the water inlet valve for white or greenish crusty buildup.
-This is a tell-tale sign of a slow, long-term leak caused by hard water minerals, an issue that contributes to larger infrastructure challenges as detailed on newsroom.ucla.edu.
+This is a tell-tale sign of a slow, long-term leak caused by hard water minerals, an issue that contributes to larger infrastructure challenges.

 Hard water can cause inlet valves to fail more quickly.
 A faulty valve can leak a significant amount of water if not addressed.